dxing97/subs2cia/README.md

   --no-overwrite-on-generation
                         If set, will not overwrite existing files when generating condensed media.
+  -ni, --ignore-none    If set, will not try to remove non-dialogue lines from
+                        the subtitle.
   -p msecs, --padding msecs
                         Adds this many milliseconds of audio before and after every subtitle.
 Overlaps with adjacent subtitles are